 True that it may be, the fact that the church is a place for outcasts is not easy.
 It brings with it, as you can imagine and know, a whole host of problems.
 So, what can sustain us through the difficulties?
-Where do we see the type of compassion we need to welcome the outcasts, the people that are not like us, do not think and smell like us, into the church?
+Where do we see the type of compassion we need to welcome the outcasts—the people that are not like us and do not think and smell like us—into the church?

 What example do we have of compassion?
 What biblical model can we think of?
 None other than Jesus Himself!
 Jesus had abundant riches in heaven yet He left heaven for us and became poor that through His poverty we might become rich (2 Cor.
 8:9).
 In Philippians, we are told to look not only to our own interests, but also the interests of others (2:4).
 Why should we do this?
 Because Jesus, who is God, humbled Himself and took the form of a servant to die for us (vv.
 6-8).
 Our attitude should be the same as Christ Jesus’ (v.
 5).